HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_06/Check_Points_Ch06.md

 # 6.18 #
 A local variable in Java is a variable that is declared within the body of a method.
 This variable can be used variable only within that method.
 Other methods in the class are not even aware that the variable exists.

+# 6.19 #
+The scope of a local variable starts from its declaration and continues to the end of the block that contains the variable.